2016-10-24

 Curse sites that require password changes every 90 days.

 This goes against convention.
 If you have to periodically change passwords, you will invariably pick a shorter password with stupid numeric suffix.
 Sites with longer passwords that do not expire (say 12 or more characters) are safer than sites with 8-character rotating passwords.
+If the site uses longer passwords, they should not require rotation -- but many do.

 For example, I have an account with this password (that I am not allowed to change).